SiddharthJoy/Here-s-Your-Home/README.md

 **Key features:**

-    - Anyone can search available vacant houses by rent range, location, and size
+    - Email verification on user registration

-    - House owners can make posts about their vacant properties providing sufficient information in that
+    - Easy & effective searching option

-    - Users can contact the property owners by the provided information on their profiles
+    - Exploring option on google map to find appropriate house rent posts

-    - Users can explore suitable areas on the map to get the available vacant houses where the map markers are categorized by rents
+    - Search on Google Map by area

-    - Users can also search on the exploring map by rent range and area
+    - Payment acknowlegement report (dummy)

-    - Users can check their working location distance and route from any posted house
+    - Distance and route checking option from any rent post location to any chosen location on Google Map (it might be user's work/school location)

 **Used Languages & Technologies:**

-    - HTML,CSS,Javascript for frontend
+    - HTML,CSS,Javascript

-    - PHP for backend
+    - PHP

-    - MySQL for database
+    - MySQL
     - Google Map APIs